CraftAcademyLabs/ca_course/ionic/saving_and_retrieving_data.md

-# Saving and retrieving data - step 5
+# Saving and retrieving data

 ## The provider

 We need to use a service/provider to achieve this so its time to generate another one, we can call it `perfomance-data`

 ```shell
 $ ionic g provider perfomance-data